Variable Spring Sizing

 A spring can only be compressed so much before the individual coils come together and it “goes solid”.
 The usual method used to provide for larger travel is to provide a longer coil or stack standard coils together as shown in Figure 2.

-Force Of GravitySpring Sizing Scale
+Force of GravitySpring Sizing Scale

 Newton’s Third Law of Motion states that every force is accompanied by an equal and opposite force.
 A spring coil resists the force which compresses it.
 The more the coil is compressed, the greater resistance it has to further compression.
 This is why pipe supports which apply forces directly to the spring coil are called variables.